Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Introduction

 In this paper, we introduce a structural framework for Markovian quantum dynamical generators that formalizes this relationship in a minimal and quantitative way using two scalar quantities: the dissipative strength, $\delta(\mathcal L)$, which quantifies the overall magnitude of irreversible effects, and the nonnormality, $\eta(\mathcal L)$, which captures directional flow in operator space and short-time transient phenomena~\cite{TreEmb05}.
 We show that these quantities are not independent, but obey structural constraints that can restrict the accessible dynamical regimes.
 By decomposing the generator into Hermitian and anti-Hermitian components with respect to the Hilbert–Schmidt inner product, our approach naturally distinguishes between dissipative and oscillatory contributions to the dynamics.

-The resulting $(\delta, \eta)$--classification admits a simple geometric representation that highlights three canonical regimes: purely Hamiltonian dynamics, normal dissipative evolutions, and generic nonnormal open systems exhibiting transient amplification.
+The resulting $(\delta, \eta)$--classification admits a simple geometric representation that highlights three benchmark regimes: purely Hamiltonian dynamics, normal dissipative evolutions, and generic nonnormal open systems exhibiting transient amplification.
 This framework not only provides insight into qualitative differences between these regimes but also informs the scaling of simulation costs and sensitivity to perturbations.

 We show that for normal Lindbladians, the dynamics admits an exact decoupling into dissipative and rotational (norm-preserving) components, leading to purely exponential behavior governed by the dissipative scale.
 In contrast, nonnormality emerges as a genuinely dissipative phenomenon: on one hand it cannot arise in the absence of dissipation, and on the other hand it is not implied by it.
-Instead it reflects a finer geometric property of the generator associated with noncommutativity between its components.
+Instead it reflects a finer structural property in operator space of the generator associated with noncommutativity between its components.

-Building on this distinction, we identify parametric regimes in which nonnormal effects are either perturbative, comparable to, or dominant over dissipative decay, thereby organizing open-system dynamics into weakly nonnormal, crossover, and strongly nonnormal regimes.
+Building on this distinction, we identify scaling regimes in which nonnormal effects are either perturbative, comparable to, or dominant over dissipative decay, thereby organizing open-system dynamics into weakly nonnormal, crossover, and strongly nonnormal regimes.
 This classification has direct implications for quantum simulation.
 While normal and weakly nonnormal dynamics retain the favorable scaling of closed-system evolution up to constant factors, stronger nonnormality leads to transient amplification and enhanced sensitivity to errors, which can increase simulation cost by effectively coupling precision requirements to dynamical properties of the generator.

 While a full classification of generic Lindbladians remains open, our approach highlights the key structural features that determine simulation complexity.
 Here and throughout, we use the term computational complexity in an operational sense, referring to the scaling of resources required to simulate the dynamics (such as time, precision, or numerical stability), rather than in a strict oracle-based query complexity model.
 Our approach complements existing studies of open quantum systems by providing a generator-level perspective that is independent of specific states or steady-state assumptions.
 We demonstrate the utility of the framework through representative examples.